sdcote/dockprom/HOW-TO.md

 ### About timestamps

 If you push metrics at time *t*<sub>1</sub>, you might be tempted to believe that Prometheus will scrape them with that same timestamp *t*<sub>1</sub>.
 Instead, what Prometheus attaches as a timestamp is the timewhen it scrapes the Pushgateway.
+Why so?

-With Prometheus, a metric can be scraped at any time.
+In the world view of Prometheus, a metric can be scraped at any time.
 A metric that cannot be scraped has basically ceased to exist.
-Prometheus is somewhat tolerant, but if it cannot get any samples for a metric in 5 minutes, it will behave as if that metric does not exist anymore.
-Preventing that is one of the reasons to use a Pushgateway.
-The Pushgateway will make the metrics of your ephemeral job "scrapable" at any time.
-Attaching the time of pushing as a timestamp would defeat that purpose because 5 minutes after the last push, your metric will look as stale to Prometheus as if it could not be scraped at all anymore.
+Prometheus is somewhat tolerant, but if it cannot get any samples for a metric in 5min, it will behave as if that metric does not exist anymore.
+Preventing that is actually one of the reasons to use a Pushgateway.
+The Pushgateway will make the metrics of your ephemeral job scrapable at any time.
+Attaching the time of pushing as a timestamp would defeat that purpose because 5min after the last push, your metric will look as stale to Prometheus as if it could not be scraped at all anymore.
 (Prometheus knows only one timestamp per sample, there is no way to distinguish a 'time of pushing' and a 'timeof scraping'.)

 As there aren't any use cases where it would make sense to to attach a different timestamp, and many users attempting to incorrectly do so (despite no client library supporting this), the Pushgateway rejects any pushes with timestamps.